alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 > - Assuming I magically finished my application and got into a top graduate program, I'd still lean towards not going.
 After a Ph.D., I don't think I'd want to stay in academia, and would likely try to get into an industry lab.
 At that point, the Ph.D. essentially becomes a 5-6 year long process of improving research skills enough to apply for those positions, which doesn't sound worth it to me.

-It hurts a bit to say it, and I'm not sure why, but I know that on some level it doesn't matter if I get it or not. *I don't have to go for a Ph.D. if I don't want to, and right now I don't want to.
+It hurts a bit to lay it all out.
+I'm not sure why, but I know that on some level it doesn't matter if I get why or not. *I don't have to go for a Ph.D. if I don't want to, and right now I don't want to.
 That's okay.
 It's okay to say it out loud.*

 > To me, there are many reasons to go for a Ph.D., but I'm not completely sold on any of them: